bytewax/bytewax/docs/guide/contributing/connector-hub.md

 - **State Restoration**: Ensure the connector can restore its state from the last checkpoint after a failure.

-For more detail on how recovery works, check the [detailed documentation](/user_guide/concepts/recovery.md).
+For more detail on how recovery works, see <project:#xref-recovery>.

 ### Contributing